catherineruoxiwu/karaoke-at-home/README.md

-# KTVGen
+# KTV @ Home

 ## Description

-**ktvgen** is a fullstack karaoke generator with a web app and CLI tool.
+**KTV @ Home** is a fullstack karaoke generator with a web app and CLI tool.
 It allows users to input song links, separate vocals and instrumentals using AI, and generate KTV-style videos.
-The project uses React and Tailwind on the frontend, FastAPI with SQLModel on the backend, and relies on `yt-dlp`, `demucs`, `ffmpeg`, and `torch` for audio processing.
+The project uses React and Tailwind on the frontend, FastAPI with SQLModel on the backend, and relies on `yt-dlp`, `demucs`, `ffmpeg`, and `torch` for audio/video processing.

 ## CLI
 ```